 - 4% experienced a technical issue during the process

 This shows that unless a website does not have options that address the concerns of the customers, the cart abandonment will continue to happen.
 The urge of any e-commerce platform is to make the user complete a purchase and to minimize cart abandonment.
 As an e-retailer, one needs to understand:

 - What product did visitors intend to buy visiting the website?

 - How was his experience on the website?

 - Did he complete the purchase?
 If no, then why?

 It's very important to set up the cart abandonment notification on your website.
 To prevent the loss of customers through cart abandonment, the website must nudge and convince the customer by nurturing him with more information.
 This can be sending reminders, personalized message and offers to the customers, which often can best be sent through Push Notifications because of their high visibility.

 Now check out how you can convert an abandoned cart in e-commerce websites so that your user completes a purchase.

 Here are 5 campaign ideas that you can use for cart recovery:-

-- Sending Abandon Cart Reminders – If your customer visits your website, adds a product in the cart and leaves without making a purchase, you can start off by sending a notification right away after wait for the first 15-30 minutes.
+If your customer visits your website, adds a product to the cart, and leaves without making a purchase, you can start off by sending a notification right away after wait for the first 15-30 minutes.
 This notification should be like a reminder.
 For example – “Hey Adam!
 You just left a pair of trousers in your cart”.
 Adding the name of the user while sending adds more personalization and it can adhere to create an action and that is ‘purchase’.
 You can also add an image of the product he had added in the cart.
 This can be easily implemented through PushEngage Abandon Cart Push Notification.